AdaCore/training_material/courses/ada_essentials/140_access_types/01-introduction.rst

 Access Types Design
 ---------------------

-* An :dfn:`access type` is used to create objects by allocating space on the heap
+* An :dfn:`access type` is a type whose values point to objects of specific type

+  * Can also point to subprograms, but that is not covered in this class

 * Access objects are associated with :dfn:`pools` of memory